deepfactor-io/appsec-village-pod-dc31/README.md

 ![Exercise 2a output](images/exercise2a.png)

-If you have control of an aapplication's execution environment, you can hide from monitoring by:
+If you have control of an application's execution environment, you can hide from monitoring by:

   - Trying to disable LD\_PRELOAD altogether